Do you want to grow a healthy, happy baby, but feel like it's impossible to get evidence-based information on staying healthy and low-risk?

 Are you wishing for someone to talk to about juggling the demands of pregnancy with parenting, homemaking, and working (not to mention fitting in food and exercise… and bonding with your unborn baby!)?

-Have you been struggling to find a someone knowledgeable and supportive of your birthing choices, but feel that you're (at best) not taken seriously, and (at worst trapped) with options and interventions you don't want?
+Have you been struggling to find someone knowledgeable and supportive of your birthing choices, but feel that you're (at best) not taken seriously, and (at worst trapped) with options and interventions you don't want?

 Are you, frankly speaking, frustrated and even angry that you don't have the support, encouragement, and just plain belief in birth and in your body's ability to grow and birth a healthy baby?